yonis-savary/sharp-php/Docs/data/database.md

 # 📚 Database and models

+Database connection is made through the [`Database`](../../Classes/Data/Database.php) component (which uses `PDO`)

 ## Using the database

-Before using your database, you have to configure its connection
+Before using the database, we have to configure its connection

 ```json
 "database": {